How To Check Turntable Or Record Player Speed

 strobe disk

-In the above image, there are a lot of black markings in different rings on the disk which is enough to confuse or scare newbies.
+In the above image, we have placed a strobe disk on the turntable.
+The disk has many black markings in different rings, which is enough to confuse or scare newbies.

-But don’t worry, I have tried my best to explain everything in simple words.
+But don’t worry, I have explained this complex topic in the simplest way possible.
 So now, let’s understand the rings and dots concept.

 Rings on Strobe Disk Meaning: